Ashy Woodswallow

-The ashy woodswallow is the only representative in China of the monogeneric family Artamidae.
-It is resident from western Yunnan east across southern Guangxi to southern Guangdong and Hainan.
-Favors open country with scattered trees, in particular tall palm trees; to 1500 m.
+Ashy Woodswallow Artamus fuscus is the only representative in China of the monogeneric family Artamidae.
+Resident western Yunnan east across southern Guangxi to southern Guangdong and Hainan.
+HABITAT & BEHAVIOR Open country with scattered trees, in particular tall palm trees; to 1500 m (4,920 ft.).
 Perches on high, bare branches and on telephone wires, often in small, huddled flocks; soars and glides in swallow-like flight, taking insects on the wing.
-Also laps nectar with its brushy tongue.
-Monotypic.
-Stocky, long-winged, and square-tailed (the latter character distinguishing it from swallows).
+Also laps nectar with brushy tongue.
+ID Stocky, long-winged, and square-tailed (the latter character distinguishing it from swallows).
 In flight, pointy, wide-based wings have strong triangular appearance.
 Head ashy-grey, in slight contrast to nape, mantle, back, and rump having brownish tinge (not always apparent); lores blackish.
-Uppertail coverts have narrow white band, and the dark grey tail is tipped white.
-Underparts pinkish-grey, whiter vent and undertail coverts may show indistinct brownish-grey barring.
-Juvenile browner on head and upperparts, with narrow buff-white fringes on mantle, back and wing feathers, giving scaly appearance; paler below with brownish cast on breast.
-Bill stout, finch-like, silvery (brownish-pink cast in juvenile), with black tip; feet grey.
-Call a squeaky, nasal “chek.”
-Song is a chattering twitter, with interspersed calls.
-Both song and call reminds of barn swallow, but with a stronger and more nasal voice. — Craig Brelsford
+Uppertail coverts have narrow white band.
+Dark grey tail tipped white.
+Underparts pinkish-grey.
+Whiter vent and undertail coverts may show indistinct brownish-grey barring.
+Juvenile browner on head and upperparts, with narrow buff-white fringes on mantle, back, and wing feathers, giving scaly appearance; paler below with brownish cast on breast.
+BARE PARTS Bill stout, finch-like, silvery (brownish-pink cast in juvenile), with black tip; feet grey.
+VOICE Call a squeaky, nasal chek.
+VOICE Song a chattering twitter, with interspersed calls.
+Song and call reminiscent of Barn Swallow, but stronger and more nasal. — Craig Brelsford

 ACKNOWLEDGEMENTS